rondhi/Streamerbot-WebConfigurator/README.md

 ### Why Use It?

 * You want a nice UI for configuration, but you don't know how or want to create a DLL for Windows UI.
+* Your extension contains an action for users to modify configuration in Set Argument's, but they get overwritten when they import new versions.
 * HTML UI's are cross-platform, working equally well on Linux and Mac, and Windows
 * Independent of the Windows UI framework du jour, so works equally well across versions of Streamer.bot